Muzammil-crypto/Muzammil-Crypto/README.md

 ## 🚀 About Me
 - **Full-Stack Developer** with 5+ years of experience building end-to-end solutions across mobile, web, and cloud platforms.
-- Specialized in **cross-platform mobile development** with Flutter & React Native, but equally proficient in **web development** with React.js, Next.js, and Node.js backends.
+- Specialized in **cross-platform mobile development** with Flutter & React Native, Proficient in **web development** with React.js, Next.js, and Node.js backends.
 - **AWS Certified Solutions Architect** with hands-on experience in cloud infrastructure, serverless architectures, and scalable system design.
 - Built **10+ production applications** serving 100K+ users, from emergency response systems to e-commerce platforms and real-time communication apps.
 - Expert in **full development lifecycle** - from UI/UX design and frontend development to backend APIs, database architecture, and cloud deployment.